pragaticofficial/pragaticofficial/README.md

- Hi, I am Pragati Chaskar, a Mass Media graduate with two years of experience in real estate marketing and sales analysis.
-Currently, I am pursuing an MBA in Marketing from NMIMS and a Master's program at IT Vedant, gaining skills in SQL, data cleaning, advanced Excel, Tableau, and Power BI.
-I am seeking opportunities in Business Analytics to leverage my skills and experience for career growth
+Currently pursuing my Data Science Degree at IT Vedant, mastering tools like SQL, Advanced Excel, Tableau, Power BI, Python, Machine Learning, and Analytics.
+Excited to turn raw data into powerful insights and impactful solutions! 💻✨